About the reform

 - There will be more digital services, and information will flow more smoothly between service providers.

-- The reform will help to bridge a large part of the sustainability gap in general government finances.
-The Government's aim is to save EUR 10 billion, of which approximately EUR 3 billion should be covered through the reforms in the branch of government of the Ministry of Social Affairs and Health.
+- The reform will help bridge a large part of the sustainability gap in general government finances.
+The Government aims to save EUR 10 billion, and the health and social services reform is expected to cover approximately EUR 3 billion of this sum.

-- Besides structural reforms, the steering and operating models in healthcare and social welfare will be thoroughly modernised.
-The aim is to achieve better services that are not only more customer-oriented, effective and cost-efficient than before but also better coordinated.
+- Besides structural and financial reforms, the steering and operating models in healthcare and social welfare will be thoroughly modernised.
+The aim is to achieve better services that are not only more client-oriented, effective and cost-efficient than before but also better coordinated.

 - National Institute for Health and Welfare on the health and social services reform